 #4 Making The Most Of Parisien The Weather

-If it’s raining, which, if you are visiting Paris in the spring or autumn I highly doubt, either go ‘au naturel’ and don’t blow dry your hair or, take a travel umbrella to Paris with you – these ones are perfect for Paris they are very French and very chic.
+If it’s raining, which, if you are visiting Paris in the spring or autumn I highly doubt, either go ‘au naturel’ and don’t blow dry your hair or, take a travel umbrella to Paris with you.
+They are very French and very chic.

 If you are not a brolly kind of gal then invest in a stylish rain poncho – this way you will look very gorgeous and remain dry while you are strolling the streets of Paris.